 “These days when one dies, relatives cannot bury him/her.
 It is very sad for relatives since they don’t even get the opportunity to accompany the body to the burial ground to say goodbye”.

-With education it is vital that the government come up with a suitable plan for children to return to school, but also important that all necessary precautions are taken into account.
+With education, it is vital that the government come up with a suitable plan for children to return to school.
+But it is also important that all necessary precautions are taken into account.
 Considering crowding in schools and classes, the addition of more classes should be considered or pupils taking it in turns to attend schools.
 The prices of some commodities are high.
 Some traders have taken advantage of the situation by hiding commodities such as sugar, which became scarce during Ramadhan.

 Associating among ourselves is our insurance

-Being together also helps us to overcome our fears, to love one another, and to console ourselves during difficult times.
+Being together also helps us to overcome our fears, to love each other, and to console ourselves during difficult times.
 To be safe we must adhere with the health directives related to COVID-19.